digitallyinduced/ihp/Guide/scripts.markdown

 ## Introduction

-Scripts provide a way to run simple scripts inside the framework context, but outside of the usual web request response lifecycle.
+Scripts provide a way to run simple scripts inside the framework context, but outside of the usual web request/response lifecycle.

 Common use-cases include:

 -   Sending periodic email reminders
 -   Sending invoices
 -   Anything to be run as a cronjob
 -   Background job-queue processing

 ## Creating a new script